Sanketarali/Titanic-Survival-Prediction/README.md

 Run the code cells in the notebook to train the model and make predictions.<br>
 The final cells of the notebook will show the model's accuracy in predicting the survival of Titanic passengers<b>.

-# Acknowledgments

-This project was inspired by the Kaggle Titanic challenge and was implemented using Python and Jupyter Notebook.
-The dataset used for this project was obtained from Kaggle.